 6. Establishing and enforcing vehicle speed limits WMNS follows posted speed limits that vary between 10 mph on smaller roads and up to 30 mph on paved, plant roadways.
 Vehicle traffic is also restricted in inactive landfill areas to avoid breaking formed crusts, in an effort to prevent fugitive emissions.
 7. Roads Trucks hauling CCR utilize designated haul roads and adhere to the plant speed limit.
-WMNS waters paved and unpaved haul roads.
-Paved haul roads are kept free of CCR.
+WMNS waters all paved and unpaved roads.
+All paved roads are kept free of CCR.
 Spills are promptly cleaned up.
 8. Covering trucks transporting CCR Sealed pneumatic trucks are used to transport fly ash that is sold to market.
 Dump trailers used to transport bottom ash and gypsum to market utilize closed tailgates, tarps, and adequate freeboard to prevent spillage.
 This material is also moisture conditioned prior to loading to minimize dust generation.
 Dump trucks hauling CCR to the landfill have closed tailgates, tarps (where necessary), and are loaded with adequate freeboard to prevent spillage.
 At the end of each day, trucks hauling CCR are emptied and cleaned of any excess materials.
-9. Reducing or halting operations during high wind events WMNS temporarily suspends major loading/unloading operations during high wind events (> 40 mph).
+9. Reducing or halting operations during high wind events WMNS temporarily suspends major loading/unloading operations during high wind events (> 40 mph), when they have occurred.

 Citizen Complaints: Place a copy of all citizen complaints recorded in Appendix A. No citizen complaints were received for the LCRA Fayette Power Project.
 Therefore, no records are available to include as an appendix.

-Comments: The measures outlined in the existing CCR Fugitive Dust Control Plan and implemented by WMNS are effective at controlling fugitive dust for the LCRA Fayette Power Project.
+Comments: Based on several factors (i.e., no visible emissions, no airborne dust crossing the property line, no dust tracked off-site, no violations/complaints, etc.), the measures outlined in the existing CCR Fugitive Dust Control Plan and implemented by WMNS are effective at controlling fugitive dust for the LCRA Fayette Power Project.
 There are no new or changing operations at the LCRA Fayette Power Project that would require incorporation and/or reflection in the CCR Fugitive Dust Control Plan.
 Therefore, no plan amendments are anticipated at this time.